ring0-c0d3-br34k3r/Hooking-Detours/README.md

 - we will put MessageBoxA in gpMessageBoxA for hooking

-- A function pointer type, FnMessageBoxA, is defined to match the signature of the original MessageBoxA function : typedef BOOL(WINAPI* FnMessageBoxA)(HWND, LPCSTR, LPCSTR, UINT);
+- A function pointer type, FnMessageBoxA, is defined to match the signature of the original MessageBoxA function :

+  typedef BOOL(WINAPI* FnMessageBoxA)(HWND, LPCSTR, LPCSTR, UINT);

 - The original function pointer, gpMessageBoxA, is declared and initialized with the MessageBoxA function :

   FnMessageBoxA gpMessageBoxA = MessageBoxA;

-nice

 The function that will run instead MessageBoxA when hooked || // will take the place of the MessageBoxA MyHookedMessageBoxA(HWND hWnd, LPCSTR lpText, LPCSTR lpCaption, UINT uType)          // The hook function, MyHookedMessageBoxA, is defined.
 This function will intercept calls to MessageBoxA and provide custom behavior